Why Machine Footprint Matters When Moving Mulch or Soil

 Wheelbarrow control for the bed.

-Soil is heavier than mulch and often more demanding to move.
+Soil and compost are often heavier than mulch and may be more demanding to move.

 Machine help can be valuable.

-The crew may need to place soil in:
+The crew may need to place material in:

 - Raised beds